AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Elasticsearch Errors](../../assets/tools/elasticsearch-tab-elasticsearch-errors.jpg)

-The **[!UICONTROL Elasticsearch Errors]** frame will display errors with [!DNL Elasticsearch] like running out of space, switching from Yellow to Red status, when all shards fail, when there are parameter issues with searches, version errors and when all nodes are unavailable.
+The **[!UICONTROL Elasticsearch Errors]** frame displays errors with [!DNL Elasticsearch] like running out of space, switching from Yellow to Red status, when all shards fail, when there are parameter issues with searches, version errors and when all nodes are unavailable.

 ## [!UICONTROL Elasticsearch Unassigned Shards]: